Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Collision Layers.md

 This method sets the `max` values of `worldAabb` property of the `CollisionLayerSettings`.
 This method should primarily be used for prototyping purposes.

-#### WithRemapArray(NativeArray\<int\> remapSrcIndices)

-This method specifies that the passed-in array should be populated with the source indices of the resulting order of elements in the `CollisionLayer`.

-When safety checks are enabled, an exception is thrown if the size of the array does not match the number of elements to be processed.

-#### WithRemapArray(out NativeArray\<int\> remapSrcIndices, Allocator allocator)

-This method allocates an array that will be populated with the source indices of the resulting order of elements in the `CollisionLayer`.

-The array is not populated until the construction of the `CollisionLayer` is complete.
-However, this overload guarantees the array is allocated to the correct size.
-This method supports custom allocators.

 ### Step 3: RunXXX / ScheduleXXX – Choose your scheduler